-This brochure offers a description of our program, our faculty, and facilities, as well as the financial aid you may expect to receive at Ohio State as a graduate student in physics.
-We also invite you to visit us, see the facilities, and meet the people who could be a part of your graduate career in physics.
-See also our website at physics.osu.edu.
+This brochure offers a description of our program, our faculty and facilities, as well as the financial aid you may expect to receive at Ohio State as a graduate student in physics.
+We also invite you to visit us, see the facilities and meet the people who could be a part of your graduate career in physics.
+More information may be found on our website at physics.osu.edu.